Ballarat

 The Crew

-The Live4Life Ballarat Crew is made up of students from each of the participating secondary schools.
-The Crew coordinate mental health promotion activities throughout the year.
+The Live4Life Ballarat Crew is made up of students from each of the twelve participating secondary schools.
+Members of the Crew design, plan and deliver mental health promotion activities throughout the year.

-To find out more or to get involved with the Crew contact Ashlee Shepherd on ashshepherd@ballarat.vic.gov.au.
+To find out more or to get involved with the Crew contact Jaymee Ellis on jaymeeellis@ballarat.vic.gov.au.

 2023 Impact Report

-The City of Ballarat 2023 report provides a snapshot of the reach and impact that has been achieved in the first year of implementation of the Live4Life program in Ballarat.
+The City of Ballarat 2023 report provides a snapshot of the reach and impact that was achieved in the first year of implementation of the Live4Life program in Ballarat.

-Live4Life Ballarat was established in response to a reported increase from schools and agencies in young people experiencing depression, anxiety, cyber bullying and self-harm which has led to the need for a coordinated response to address our young people’s mental health.
+Live4Life Ballarat was established in response to a reported increase from schools and agencies in young people experiencing depression, anxiety, cyber-bullying and self-harm, which led to a coordinated response to address our young people’s mental health.

 Read the City of Ballarat Live4Life Impact Report below.